-Sotos syndrome is a rare genetic disorder in which an infant grows more rapidly than usual.
-They are usually taller and have a larger head circumference, developmental delays, and a distinctive facial appearance during childhood.
+Sotos syndrome can cause a child to grow more rapidly than their peers.
+They are taller and have a larger head circumference, developmental delays, and a distinctive facial appearance during childhood.
+It is a rare genetic disorder.

 This article examines Sotos syndrome, its symptoms, causes, diagnosis, and treatment.
 We also look at current research, where to find support, related disorders, and the outlook for the condition.